 - Marketing Lead – Social media marketing, SEO

 At some point, you may need to hire all of these positions or simply a few, depending on the size and needs of your business.
 You might also hire multiple workers for a single role or a single worker for multiple roles, again depending on need.

 Free-of-charge methods to recruit employees include posting ads on popular platforms such as LinkedIn, Facebook, or Jobs.com.
 You might also consider a premium recruitment option, such as advertising on Indeed, Glassdoor, or ZipRecruiter.
 Further, if you have the resources, you could consider hiring a recruitment agency to help you find talent.

 Step 13: Start Making Money!

-You should consider creating a niche for yourself by specializing in a certain aspect of your industry.
-This could jumpstart your word-of-mouth marketing within your niche market.
-As a trucking business owner, however, you probably will not want to stick with one niche for long.
+In your first year, it’s a good idea to create a niche for yourself to jumpstart your word-of-mouth marketing.
+But as a trucking business owner, however, you probably will not want to stick with one niche for long.
 You’ll want to be available for a broad variety of transport services.